SAR-Optical Data Fusion: Getting More from Two Sensors Than Either Alone

 The pattern is consistent: the less reliable your primary sensor is for the task, the more fusion helps.
 In cloud-free temperate regions with good optical coverage, fusion provides modest gains.
 In tropical regions with persistent cloud cover, it can be transformative.

 The practical barrier isn't algorithmic — it's preprocessing.
 Getting SAR and optical data co-registered, temporally aligned, and properly normalized takes more effort than the classification itself.
-But for operational mapping programs, that preprocessing pipeline only needs to be built once.
+Both Sentinel archives are free through the Copernicus Data Space Ecosystem, so the cost is engineering time, not data.
+And for operational mapping programs, that preprocessing pipeline only needs to be built once.